ga-wdi-exercises/checkpoint-01/README.md

 ### Question #1

 What does it mean for an HTML tag to be semantic?
-Give an example of one.
+Give an example of a short snippet of HTML written using semantic tags and non-semantic tags.

 ```text
 Your answer here.